betafcc/dtsr/README.md

 ### How it works

-1. **With a source file**: By default, dtsr looks for a type named Main in your .d.ts file.
+1. **With a source file**: By default, dtsr looks for a type named `Main` in your `.d.ts` file.
-   - If you pass extra arguments ([args...]) after the file name, these will be provided as Main<[...args]>.
+   - If you pass extra arguments (`[args...]`) after the file name, these will be provided as `Main<[...args]>`.
-   - If no additional arguments are given, it simply evaluates Main.
+   - If no additional arguments are given, it simply evaluates `Main`.

-2. **With --eval**: Instead of looking for Main, dtsr will create a temporary type alias to evaluate whatever expression you provide.
+2. **With --eval**: Instead of looking for `Main`, `dtsr` will create a temporary type alias to evaluate whatever expression you provide.
-   - If you also specify a source-file, that file’s types will still be in scope, so you can reference them from your expression.
+   - If you also specify a `<source-file>`, that file's types will still be in scope, so you can reference them from your expression.

-3. **Reading configuration**: By default, dtsr tries to find and use a local tsconfig.json to respect any custom compiler settings you might have.
+3. **Reading configuration**: By default, `dtsr` tries to find and use a local `tsconfig.json` to respect any custom compiler settings you might have.
-    - If you want to point to a specific tsconfig file, use -p or --project.
+    - If you want to point to a specific tsconfig file, use `-p` or `--project`.

 4. **Behind the scenes**:

-   - dtsr creates a short “synthetic” TypeScript file that imports or inlines your expression as type __dtsr_result_type = ....
+   - dtsr creates a in-memory TypeScript file that inlines your expression as type __dtsr_result_type = ....
-   - It then uses the TypeScript compiler APIs to compute the type’s string representation.
+   - It then uses the TypeScript compiler APIs to compute the type's string representation.

 ### CLI options in detail